-While the Unruh Civil Rights Act applies to all rental housing, FEHA exempts owners of single-family homes who rent to only one roommate.
+Although the Unruh Civil Rights Act (Unruh) applies to all rental housing, FEHA protections do not apply where a tenant rents a portion of an owner-occupied single family home..
 Gov’t Code § 12927 (c)(2).
-Mobile home site sales are covered under Unruh and FEHA.
+Mobile home sites are covered under both Unruh and FEHA.
 Marina Point, Ltd. v.
 Wolfson, 30 Cal.
 3d 721 (1982).

 A tenant must bring suit under FEHA within two years.
 Gov’t Code § 12989.1.
 But, a one year statute of limitations applies to claims under the Unruh Civil Rights Act.
 Mitchell v.
 Sung, 816 F. Supp.
 597 (1993).

-FEHA allows recovery of punitive damages, actual damages, emotional distress damages and attorney fees, but does not provide a minimum award.
+FEHA allows recovery of actual damages, emotional distress damages, punitive damages, and reasonable attorney fees, but does not provide a minimum award.
 The Unruh Civil Rights Act requires a minimum penalty of $4,000 for non-violent discrimination and $25,000 for violence or threat of violence.
-Civil Code § 52.
-As under FEHA, this also includes an award for actual damages, emotional distress and discretionary attorney fees.
+Cal.
+Civ.
+Code § 52.
+As under FEHA, Unruh allows recovery of actual damages, emotional distress damages, and discretionary attorney fees.
 Id.